FIWARE-Middleware/KIARA/doc/manuals/User_and_Programmer_Guide.rst

 Background and Detail
 ~~~~~~~~~~~~~~~~~~~~~

 This User and Programmers Guide relates to the Advanced Middleware GE which is part of the `Interface to Networks and Devices (I2ND) chapter`.
-Please find more information about this Generic Enabler in the related `Open Specification`_ and `Architecture Description`_.
+Please find more information about this Generic Enabler in the related :doc:`Open Specification <../specification/OpenSpecification>` and :doc:`Architecture Description <../specification/Architecture>`.

-.. _Open Specification: ../specification/OpenSpecification.html

-.. _Architecture Description: ../specification/Architecture.html

 User guide
 ----------